ineedbots/iw4_bot_warfare/README.md

 - bots_main_GUIDs - a list of GUIDs (comma seperated) of players who will be considered a host

+- bots_main_waitForHostTime - a float value, how long in seconds to wait for the host player to connect before adding in bots

 - bots_main_menu - a boolean value (0 or 1), enables or disables the menu

 - bots_main_debug - a boolean value (0 or 1), enables or disables the waypoint editor